Mechanical and Aerospace Engineering (MAE)

 Kinematics and dynamics of mechanisms.
 Displacements, velocities, and accelerations in linkage, cam, and gear systems by analytical, graphical, and computer methods.
 Synthesis of linkages to meet prescribed performance requirements.
 Prerequisite: APSC 2058.
 (Fall).

-Integration of knowledge of strength of materials in a design context.
-Stresses and deflections in engineering structures.
-Theories of failure.
-Introduction to the design of mechanical components, such as fasteners, shafts, springs.
-Introduction to the use of computers in mechanical engineering design.
-Prerequisite: CE 2220, MAE 2117.
+Strength of materials in a design context; stresses and deflections in engineering structures; theories of failure; design of mechanical components, such as fasteners, shafts, and springs; the use of computers in mechanical engineering design.
+Prerequisite: CE 2220.
+(Fall, Every Year).

 MAE 3192.
 Manufacturing Processes and Systems.
 3 Credits.